quang-do-se/leetcode-practice/note.md

 ## Time Complexity

 - When dividing an integer `x` by `y`, there can be at most `O(logarithm base y of x)` divisions.

+## Tips

+- In problems where we have to find kth largest/smallest number, we can always start by using any one of these three methods: sorting the array, using a priority queue, or using a sorted set.
+As these three methods keep array elements in sorted order and it's easy to find the required element.